Organ meats were once a cherished and prized food source.

 Organ meats are becoming increasingly popular in fine-dining restaurants due to their strong and unique flavors.

-Because it can take some time to develop a taste for organ meats, it may be best to start off with the more mildly flavored organs like tongue and brain.
+Because it can take some time to develop a taste for organ meats, it may be best to start off with the more mildly flavored organs like tongue and heart.

 You can also try grinding up liver and kidneys and combining them with beef or pork mince in dishes such as Bolognese.